-Quiz Question IMMUNITY
+Quiz Question

+IMMUNITY

-Q1.
+- Q1.
 What is the job of immune system?

-Ans.
+- Ans.
 To fight against germs.

-Q2.
+- Q2.
 What is the major function of B-Cells?

-Ans.
+- Ans.
 B cells produce immunity in the body

-Q3.
+- Q3.
 What is Pathogen?

-Ans.
+- Ans.
 The disease causing agents are called pathogen

-Q4.
-Which of the protein fight against diseases?
+- Q4.
+Which of the following protein those fight against diseases?

-Ans.
+- Ans.
 Antibodies

-Q5.
+- O5.
 What do vaccines introduced into our bodies?

-Ans.
+- Ans.
 Dead or modified microbes

-Q6.
+- Q6.
 Through which process microphages use to ingest its prey?

-Ans.
+- Ans.
 Phagocytosis

-Q7.
+- Q7.
 Foreign macromolecule that binds selectively to an antibody is called

-Ans.
+- Ans.
 Antigen

-Q8.
-Which cells secrete antibodies?
+- Q8.
+Antibodies are secreted by

-Ans. plasma cells
+- Ans. plasma cells

-Q9.
-Name the cell which kills the display foreign microbes on their surface are
+- Q9.
+A cell which kills cells that display foreign motifs on their surface are

-Ans. cytotoxic T lymphocytes
+- Ans. cytotoxic T lymphocytes

-Q10.
+- Q10.
 Immune system comprises of

-Ans. two parallel systems
+- Ans. two parallel systems

-Q11.
+- Q11.
 A person with anti-A and anti-B antibodies in their blood has what type of blood group

-Ans.
+- Ans.
 Blood group A

-Q12.
+- Q12.
 Response of passive immunity is

-Ans.
+- Ans.
 Immediate

-Q13.
+- Q13.
 Immunity which is achieved by introduction of antigen artificially in body is called

-Ans. artificially induced immunity
+- Ans. artificially induced immunity

-Q14.
+- Q14.
 Serum which contains antibodies is called

-Ans. antiserum
+- Ans. antiserum

-Q15.
+- Q15.
 In case of tissue transplant, effect by which antigens reject foreign tissues is called

-Ans. cell-mediated response
+- Ans. cell-mediated response

-Q16.
+- Q16.
 What are the three types of Immunity?

-Ans. a) innate
+- Ans. a) innate

-b) acquired or active
+- b) acquired or active

+- c) passive

+- Q17.
+What are the two types of acquired immunity?

+- Ans. a) humeral

+- b) cell mediated

+- Q18.
+Why B-lymphocytes have given the said name?

+- Ans.
+They are preprocessed in birds in Bursa of Fabrica.

+- Q19.
+Why T-lymphocytes have given the said name?

+- Ans.
+They are preprocessed in thymus gland.

+- Q20.
+What is Bursa of Fabricus?

+- Ans.
+It is a special organ in birds necessary for B-lymphocytes.

+- Q21.
+What is primary response?

+- Ans.
+It occurs first exposure to an antigen.